-Violent or gory content intended to shock or disgust viewers, or content encouraging others to commit violent acts are not allowed on YouTube.
+Violent or gory content intended to shock or disgust viewers, or content encouraging others to commit violent acts, are not allowed on YouTube.

-If you see content that violates this policy, please report it.
+If you find content that violates this policy, report it.
 Instructions for reporting violations of our Community Guidelines are available here.
-If you have found multiple videos, comments, or a user’s entire channel that you wish to report, please visit our reporting tool, where you will be able to submit a more detailed complaint.
+If you've found a few videos or comments that you would like to report, you can report the channel.

-What this means for you
+What this policy means for you

 If you're posting content